-Steel is another good material that is often used in the construction of headphones thanks to it’s super-strength, however it is a little heavier than aluminum so could become uncomfortable when worn for longer periods of time.
+Steel is another good material that is often used thanks to it’s super-strength, however it is a little heavier than aluminum so could become uncomfortable when worn for longer periods of time.

 Whilst we consider the comfort that the material your headphones are made of will provide you with, it’s also a good idea to take a look at the levels of comfort offered by the different components of the headphones as well.

 A padded headband that is covered with a soft, durable material such as leather is a good option to go for.
 This will ensure that no metal digs into the top of your head as you wear the headphones, and will provide cushioning to keep you comfortable.